These Sweet Potato Biscuits are a long-time family favorite. They're simple to make and loaded with hidden veggies!

 When it comes to the sweet potato, this is a great way to use leftovers.
 If you baked a few earlier in the week, this would be a great use for some of the extras.
 If you don’t have any sweet potatoes already cooked in the fridge, then you can peel and dice one up, cover it in a small saucepan with water, and then boil until fork tender.
 Drain the extra cooking water before mashing or running it through your blender, food mill, or food processor.

 These sweet potato biscuits are an excellent dinner side (that go perfectly with a little vanilla bean honey butter on top).They are awesome next to Lentil Chili, Slow Cooker Creamy Turkey and Butternut Squash Chili, or Healthy 30 Minute Alphabet Soup (these are some of our favorites and the lentil and ABC soups are meatless just FYI)Print

 - Total Time: 22 minutes

 - Yield: 9 1x

-- 1 1/2 cup flour, all-purpose, whole wheat or a mix of the two
+- 1 ½ cup flour, all-purpose, whole wheat or a mix of the two

 - 1 tablespoon baking powder